plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

    const key = '0x...'
    const witness = sign(transaction, key)

-We now have everything we need to send this transaction off to the operator!
+We now have everything we need to send this transaction off to the aggregator!

 ..
 References